WeiDnite1222/PlaylistSaver/README.md

 ## Before Use

 > [!IMPORTANT]
 > You must configure the secret key before use this tool.
+Is necessary for PlaylistSaver to fetch playlist as your YouTube account)

 > [!NOTE]
 > The PlaylistSaverHelper (this tool's Chrome extenstion.
 Used for transfer YouTube cookie to the main program) haven't listed from the Chrome Extenstion Store.
 Install via the normal way is impossible.